 Once the sprouts are harvested, you can store them in the refrigerator for up to two weeks, which is recommended for keeping their taste fresh.

 Brussels sprout’s common growing problems include discoloration, growth abnormalities, and poor root development.
 They’re easily remedied by regular watering, adequate nutrition, and proper care.
+Crop rotation with non brassicas will help you avoid many diseases and pests.

 - Cabbage root maggot